Henan cuisine: Characteristics

-Thoughts of Henan Cuisine

 The food culture of a geographical location is frequently found to be influenced by the social, political, and economic factors, and the development involved in all three sectors together combines to form grounds on which the cuisines are built.
 Another essential factor that contributes to the cuisine and its formation is due to the food crop and raw material found in the region.
 The staple food of a location is found to be the base on which the cuisine is modified and structured.
-China is one of the most diversified of the eastern world, and its geographical location has come to the forefront.
-It is utilized by the tourism industry to boost their economic grasp.
-The empirical data shows that the popularity of the cuisine also depends on its exposure outside its originating areas, and it shapes the outcome regarding the health issue of the region as well.

-The most significant feature of the cuisine arises because of the overlapping method of cooking, which is adapted from Beijing and Jiangsu cuisine and that gives it a very distinct texture and is dependent on the seasonal food.
+The most significant feature of this cuisine arises because of the overlapping method of cooking, which is adapted from Beijing and Jiangsu cuisine and that gives it a very distinct texture and is dependent on the seasonal food.
 However, the style adopted by Henan cuisine resembles more to that of Jiangsu and is mostly lighter in taste.
-The most common food material used in terms of meat is pork and is used along with animal fat in most of the dushes.
+The most common food material used in terms of meat is pork and is used along with animal fat in most of the dishes.
 The combined form of the cuisine is achieved with the Yu style of cooking, where many methods such as boiling, stewing, steaming, frying as well deep frying, and along with it, most of the dishes were served with thick sauces made from scratch.